giellalt/giellalt.github.io/infra/docinfra.md

 [GitHub Pages, **Sli**dev](https://sli.dev) seems to be the best choice.

-There is no automatic support for **Sli**dev slides yet, but for everything else just commit Markdown files in the docs/ folder, `git push`, and the documentation will be online within seconds.
+There is no automatic support for **Sli**dev slides yet, but for everything else just commit Markdown files in the `docs/` folder of the repository, `git push`, and the documentation will be online within seconds.

 All source code containing
 [documentation markup](infraremake/In-sourceDocumentationSpecification.md) will